Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 Our immune system’s job is to target foreign proteins such as viruses and bacteria.
 It will also attack the proteins in food and those in our own body (auto-immune disorders).
 But it will not attack fat.
 So even highly dairy-intolerant people (such as myself) can consume ghee liberally and have no arthritis, gas, bloating or immune antibodies (see my Consult for Leaky Gut testing caused by antibodies and food stress).

-On the other hand, coconut oil has none of the much-cherished Vitamins A, D and K2 that ghee or pastured lard have.
-This is a big “minus” for me.
+Coconut oil has none of the Vitamins A, D and K2 that ghee or pastured lard have.
+This is one drawback.

 You can get around this by using cheaper grades of coconut oil which have a lighter taste and still offer (according to my research) the other benefits of the oil.

-As for taste, I prefer the rich mouth feel and taste of ghee, especially the higher grade of ghee such as Pure Indian Foods (let’s just say, OMG delicious).
+I prefer the rich mouth feel and taste of ghee, especially higher quality ghee such as Pure Indian Foods.
 It’s a familiar taste and goes with everything.
-And, I have no antibodies to it, so I can enjoy that buttery taste with no downsides.
-Yay!

 Bottom line: keep and use both.
 Try different brands in different ways.
-And reach for ghee or pastured lard when you want those great co-factor vitamins and buttery goodness.
+Reach for ghee or pastured lard when you want those great co-factor vitamins and buttery goodness.

 Which is Better – Ghee or Coconut Oil?